 Since Hindus begin every auspicious event with a nod to Ganesha, I dedicate this first blog post to him and his role in my spiritual practice.

 My Morning Ritual.
 I start my morning meditation practice with this verse.

+Shuklam Bharadaram Vishnum , Sashi Varnam, Chatur Bhujam Prasanna Vadanam Dhyaneth Sarva Vighnopa Shantayeth.
+Translation.
 I meditate upon the smiling face of he who is clad in white, is the color of the moon, and pervades the universe; May he remove all the obstacles in my path.

+It has been more than twenty years since that incident.
+My daughter and I have come far in our careers, spiritual journeys, and sense of self.
 However, as the beginning of this blog post demonstrates, I continue to struggle with the questions of self-worth.
-My meditation still starts every morning with the verse above, and I use the visualization anytime unworthiness, self-doubt, or worry about my daughter rears its ugly head.
-I trust that every day our flame glows brighter, and we get a tiny bit closer to being true, unfettered reflections of the divinity within us.Freeing ourselves is about dropping these incessant questions of value & worth.
-Click here to book a call to chat about how you can do that.
+My meditation still starts every morning with the verse above.
+I use the visualization anytime unworthiness, self-doubt, or worry about my children rear their ugly heads.
+I know now that as we work to clear these obstacles of a lack of self-worth & value, our flame glows brighter every day; & we get a tiny bit closer to becoming the true, unfettered reflections of the divinity within us.

 Sree Meleth is the CEO of Freeing ourselves.